 During this practicum, clinical, bedside, and laboratory application of respiratory care is presented, utilizing the facilities of affiliated clinical sites under the supervision of hospital Respiratory Care Practitioners.
-Clinical affiliations are designed to expose students to an environment in which they can develop their skills providing direct patient care.
+Clinical affiliations are designed to expose students to an environment in which they can develop their skills by providing direct patient care.
+Other/Practicum Hours: 12 (180 total clock hours)

-Credits: 4

-Prerequisites:

-RSPT 281R
+Credits: 4 Prerequisites: RSPT 281R RSPT 253R

-(or corequisite)